Understanding Qualified Small Business Stock (QSBS)

 The primary allure of QSBS lies in its tax advantages.
 Here are some key benefits:

-• Deferral of gains: If an investor sells QSBS before the five-year holding period, they can defer the capital gains by reinvesting the proceeds in another QSBS within 60 days.
+• Deferral of gains: If an investor sells QSBS before meeting the applicable holding period, Section 1045 may allow a deferral of gain if the proceeds are reinvested into a replacement QSBS within 60 days.

 Eligibility criteria

 To benefit from QSBS, both the investor and the issuing company must meet specific criteria.
 The non-corporate taxpayer who wants to invest in QSBS must acquire the stock at its original issue, not on the secondary market.
-In addition to being a C Corp in the U.S. with gross assets not exceeding $50 million, the issuing company must be actively engaged in a qualified trade or business, excluding sectors like hospitality, personal services, financials, farming, and mining.3
+In addition to being a C Corp in the U.S. with gross assets not exceeding the applicable threshold, generally $50 million for QSBS acquired on or before July 4, 2025, and $75 million for QSBS acquired after that date.1

 How to leverage QSBS